martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 and assist those systems in modernizing to support compact binary.

-# Terminology

-{::boilerplate bcp14-tagged}

-To the best of our ability we reuse terminology from {{-SEC-v2}}.
-For clarity, we provide more specific definitions when necessary.

-principle:
-: A specific identity claimed by an entity when accessing a system.

-identity:
-: The collective aspect of a set of attribute values (i.e., a set of characteristics) by which a system entity is recognizable or known.

-identifier:
-: A data object -- often, a printable, non-blank character string -- that definitively represents a specific identity of a system entity, distinguishing that identity from all others.

-issuer:
-: An entity that makes statements.
-Also known as issuing authority.
-This entity may have multiple identifiers.

-statement:
-: A definite or clear expression of something;
-  a judgement, opinion, attribute, predicate or proposition regarding a subject.

-subject:
-: The entity being discussed, described or attributed.
-This entity may have multiple identifiers.

-holder:
-: An entity which knows or possesses statements.
-This entity may have multiple identifiers.

-verifier:
-: An entity which reviews, checks or confirms proofs and optionally statements.
-This entity may have multiple identifiers.

-credential:
-: A token (usually an unforgeable data object) that is a portable representation of the association between an identifier and a unit of authentication information, or statement and that can be presented by a holder.

-issued credential:
-: A tamper-proof object that includes a set of attributes about an entity issued by an issuing authority.

-anonymous credential:
-: An issued credential that has privacy-preserving properties to enable data minimization and correlation resistance.
-RFC4949, deprecated this term, but recent advances in cryptography have changed the common understanding from what it once was.

-credential proof:
-: An unforgeable data object derived from an issued credential, constructed by the holder of they credential

-presentation:
-: The activity a holder performs when transmiting a credential proofs, and optionally issued credentials to a verifier.

-notary:
-: Provides a trusted timestamp for a document, so that someone can later prove that the document existed at that point in time; verifies the signature(s) on a signed document before applying the stamp.

-receipt:
-: A token (usually an unforgeable data object) proving that notarization has taken place.

-counter signature:
-: A token (usually an unforgeable data object) proving that a second issuer, has seen a credential from a first issuer.

-mediator:
-: A party that provides a transmission capability that protects the confidentiality or presentations made by holders.

-# Credential Roles

-Credentials are essential to the efficient function of principles, be they natural persons or legal entities.

-Throughout their lifetime, a principle might create many identifiers, and these identifiers may be known to fulfill the various roles associated with digital credentials.

-These roles include being the issuer of statements about a subject, being the subject of statements made by issuers, holding credentials regarding identifiers for the principle, holding credentials regarding identifiers for other principles, presenting credentials to verifiers, or receiving presentations from other holders.

-The same entity may play all these roles, but for the sake of clarity we usually refer to interactions where each distinct entity playes a specific role in a workflow.

-The canonical example is:

-An issuer makes statements about a subject and produces an unforgable token as the issued credential.
-The issuer transmits the issued credential to a holder.
-A verifier requests a credential be presented.
-The holder derives a presentable form of the issued credential, called the presented credential.
-The holder transmits the presented credential to a verifier.

-There are auxillary roles which are special cases of the issuer, holder or verifier which are common in scenarious requiring additional assurance or confidentiality.

-In cases where the issuer, or holder lacks credibility, a countersignature or endorsement from a more reputatible entity might be required to convince a warry verifier.

-In cases where the issuer or holder might rotate verification keys frequently, or where the issuer or holder might not be well known to a verifier, a receipt from a notary can provide assurance to the verifier.

-In cases where a holder requires untraceability or is required to provide confidentiality regarding the provenance of a credential, delegation with or without attenutation to intermediate, or mediators holders, may be necessary.

-Notaries and mediators can leverage receipts and counter signatures to adjust the transparency, traceability and confidentiality associated with credentials.

-Giving unique and meaningful names to these roles, allows for digital trust systems to optimize for the properties that are most needed for credential use cases.

 # Credential Principles

 Identification happens before we recognize threat or opportunity.